-You will learn to apply this conceptual way of learning in different clinical settings and situations and across different specialties and disciplines and even put it to good use in fields outside of the health care scope.
-Instead of having to memorize packages of isolated facts and scenario’s, you will be offered ‘exemplars’, for each concept.
-Clinical reasoning, analysis, research and Evidence Based Practice (EBP) will then enable you to ‘couple’ other exemplars to concepts and you will learn how to ‘derive’ methods, conclusions, best practices, results from these exemplars.
+You will learn to apply this conceptual way of learning in different clinical settings and situations and across different specialties and disciplines and even put it to good use in fields outside of the healthcare scope.
+Instead of having to memorize packages of isolated facts, you will be offered different scenario’s, for each concept.
+Clinical reasoning, analysis, research and Evidence Based Practice (EBP) will then enable you to ‘couple’ other scenario’s to concepts and you will learn how to ‘derive’ methods, conclusions, best practices and results from scenario-outcomes.

 Mind you, you will be doing a big part of the ‘heavy work’ yourself.
 You, often together with your fellow students, as a team, will do the research, the analyzing, looking for and making connections between clinical situations and disciplines, acquiring knowledge that was not obvious from the start of your research and looking for answers to given problems and issues.
 This method is called Problem Based Learning (PBL).
 As you probably know from your own life-experience, things you find out yourself will ‘stick’.
 Also, you will acquire a better understanding of the problem and its (possible) solutions.
 Therefore, we don’t want you to sit back and listen to your instructors, hours in a row, trying to absorb as much knowledge as possible, before your brain “shuts down” for the day.
 We want you to ‘do stuff’!
 With us, your instructors are your ‘coaches’.
 They will support, facilitate, put you on the right track and guide the process.
 Don’t worry, there is also still ‘traditional’ transfer of knowledge, tests and exams and grading your assignments. . .